 Discussions around non-SOV target-setting for the Philadelphia UZA highlighted similar considerations and uncertainties as discussed in the New York-Newark UZA.
 The Philadelphia UZA MPOs and state DOTs agreed that both the 2-year and 4-year targets would represent a slight decrease in the percent non-SOV travel, to 30.0%.
-During the MPP discussions, the Philadelphia UZA group decided to increase the 4-year non-SOV travel target to 33.0%, based on the increased non-SOV travel from the 2018-2022 5-year ACS.
-However, this was prior to learning about the FHWA guidance that the value of the non-SOV travel measure would be essentially "frozen" at the value from the 2017-2021 5-year ACS.

-The Allentown UZA MPOs and state DOTs agreed to set both the 2-year and 4-year targets to that prepandemic average value of 18.6%, which is slightly below the 2016-2020 reported value.
-The group for this UZA decided not to adjust the 4-year target for the MPP report.
+The Allentown UZA MPOs and state DOTs agreed to set both the 2-year and 4-year targets to that pre-pandemic average value of 18.6%, which is slightly below the 2016-2020 reported value.